 Inter-professional Education (IPE) in

-Our goal is to equip all Faculty of Medicine students in The Chinese University of Hong Kong (CUHK) to deliberatively and intelligently work together with a common goal of building a safer, and more effective patient and community-oriented health care system.
+Our goal is to equip all students in The Chinese University of Hong Kong (CUHK) to deliberatively and intelligently work together with a common goal of building a safer, and more effective patient and community-oriented health care system.
 Early student engagement in real-world patient population is crucial, so that students can have better understanding about patients’ needs, as well as their health and medical issues in the community.

 The major components of IPE in CU CHAMPION are workshop, e-learning, and outreach services.